-Study counts value of deep-sea hake fishery prior to 2020 rights allocation
+Study counts value of deep-sea hake prior to 2020 rights allocation

 South African Deep-Sea Trawling Industry Association